easy-infographics/easy-infographics.github.io/COVID-19/en/index.md

 ### Funding

-This project is the result of my spare time, and the one of the people that collaborated in the process of making and revising the illustrations.
+This project is the result of my spare time, and the one of the people that collaborated in the process of making and revising the text and illustrations.

 ### License